twilightcity-net/flow-insight/README.md

 ### Updating Source Code ###

-1) run the following command in the terminal after making some file changes:
+1) Run the following command in the terminal after making some file changes:

 `yarn stage`

+2) Commit your changes with this command:

+`git commit -m 'some descriptive message'`

-2) then push your changes with:
+3) Then push your changes with:

 `git push`

-Note: you can do it with one command `yarn stage:push`

 ### Publish Torchie Release ###